This programme explores multiple, provocative and plausible futures adopting a scenario planning approach.

 Below is a typical example of the phases covered during ‘Reimagining the Future’ using a scenario planning approach.

 In the first phase the goal is to clarify the true nature of the issues at stake; this will emerge from a thorough exploration of:

 a) the perceived challenges facing your organisation and/or church and

 b) the primary purpose for engaging in this process of reimagining.

 This phase explores the many “driving forces” of change outside your organisation that could shape its future dynamics in predictable and unpredictable ways.
-E.g. new technologies, political shifts, economic conditions, social dynamics, environmental concerns and religious/faith developments.
+For example, new technologies, political shifts, economic conditions, social dynamics, environmental concerns and religious/faith developments.